June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 Personality testsFree–$50+Interaction styles★★★☆☆Myers‑Briggs, Enneagram

-Insight without action doesn’t move you.
+Insight without action won’t move you.
 Start small: pick one specific behavior to change and practice it consistently.
 If you interrupt people, try pausing three seconds before speaking in your next conversation.

 Choosing Where to Start

 Focus on one manageable change.
 Small wins build momentum and make deeper shifts sustainable.
-For a structured approach, see create a personal growth plan.
+See create a personal growth plan for a structured approach.

 Overcoming Resistance